ArthurSonzogni/chromiumos-platform2/vm_tools/README.md

 This makes it possible to share different sets of paths with different VMs by giving each of them access to a different 9p server.

+## sommelier

+Sommelier is an implementation of a Wayland compositor that delegates compositing to a 'host' compositor.

+See [sommelier/README.md](sommelier/README.md) for more details.

 ## 9s